AlexanderPattison/MERN-STACK-2024/README.md

-Being built with the assistance of Claude AI.

 # MERN-STACK-2024

 A comprehensive project using the MERN stack (MongoDB, Express.js, React, and Node.js) for building a full-fledged web application.
 This project demonstrates the integration of these technologies to create a robust and scalable web application.